MaybeShewill-CV/lanenet-lane-detection/README.md

 ```

 ## Test model
-In this repo I uploaded a model trained on tusimple lane dataset[Tusimple_Lane_Detection](http://benchmark.tusimple.ai/#/).
+In this repo I uploaded a model trained on tusimple lane dataset [Tusimple_Lane_Detection](http://benchmark.tusimple.ai/#/).
 You can test a single image on the trained model as follows

 ```